wagtail/wagtail/docs/contributing/developing.rst

 Integration tests
 -----------------

 Our end-to-end browser testing suite also uses `Jest <https://jestjs.io/>`_, combined with `Puppeteer <https://pptr.dev/>`_.
 We set this up to be installed separately so as not to increase the installation size of the existing Node tooling.
-Install the dependencies and run the tests with:
+To run the tests, you will need to install the dependencies and run the test suite’s Django development server:

 .. code-block:: console

+    $ export DJANGO_SETTINGS_MODULE=wagtail.tests.settings_ui
+    $ # Assumes the current environment contains a valid installation of Wagtail for local development.
+    $ ./wagtail/tests/manage.py migrate
+    $ ./wagtail/tests/manage.py createcachetable
+    $ DJANGO_SUPERUSER_EMAIL=admin@example.com DJANGO_SUPERUSER_USERNAME=admin DJANGO_SUPERUSER_PASSWORD=changeme ./wagtail/tests/manage.py createsuperuser --noinput
+    $ ./wagtail/tests/manage.py runserver 0:8000
     $ npm --prefix client/tests/integration install
     $ npm run test:integration